robert4os/SpotConnect/spotupnp/dev-run/README.md

 - `--platform <arch>` - Target platform architecture (default: x86_64)
   - Examples: x86_64, armv7, aarch64, i386
   - Must match the platform name used by the main build system
-- `--clean` - Performs a clean build by removing the build directory first
+- `--clean` - Performs a clean build by completely removing the build directory
+  - Forces CMake to regenerate all build files from scratch
+  - Eliminates stale configuration and cached build artifacts
 - `--restart` - Forces a process restart even if no changes are detected
 - `--kill` - Only kills the running process, no build or restart (exits immediately)
 - `--build-only` - Only compiles if code changed, skips all process management (exits after build)